JacobC1921w/PyNetTools/README.md

 ```python
 getPublicIP()
 ```
-Returns the current machines public IP address (The one you see from typing `Whats my IP` into Google)
+Returns the current machines public IP address (The one you see from typing `Whats my IP` into Google) (ret: str)

 #### Example:
 ```python